-For Stockholders under PCD Participant/Brokers Account or holding 'Scripless Shares'-
+For Stockholders under PCD Participant/Brokers Account or holding 'Scripless Shares'- a.
+Secretary's Certificate attesting to the authority of the representative to vote the shares on behalf of the corporate stockholder;

 - a.
 Stockholders should coordinate with their broker and request for the full account name and reference number or account number they provided the Company; - b.
 Broker's Certification on the stockholder's number of shareholdings;